Too Soon for Doom Gloom?

 After formulating the present objection against the necessity of using doomsday arguments, we found that Leslie \cite{L4,L13} had already discussed it, though he was unconvinced by this objection.
 He gives one form of the objection as (IIIa) in \cite{L4}: ``The larger our race is in its temporal entirety, the more opportunities there are of being born into it.
 This counterbalances the greater unlikelihood of being born early."
 Then he responds, ``This seems to me false.
 We are not here dealing with some ordinary lottery where we would have existed in numbers that remained constant whether or not we had got tickets, so that possessing a ticket could itself readily suggest that many were sold or thrown to the crowd; for it seems wrong to treat ourselves as if we were once immaterial souls harbouring hopes of becoming embodied, hopes that would have been greater, the greater the number of bodies to be created. \ldots" However, this objection shifts the doomsday argument from its simple setting towards the question of choosing in a sophisticated way $P(N)$ or $P_0(N)$---a separate problem which we shall not discuss here, though one of us may discuss it in a future publication.

 We do not say that we believe that human history will necessarily continue long into the future.
 There are many reasons, such as the history of perished species, overpopulation, dwindling resources, pollution, disease, technological capabilities for destruction, the aggressive nature of humans, and religious revelation, to suggest that human history , at least as we know it, could well end rather soon.
 For example, if $P_0(N)\propto N^{\alpha}$ with $\alpha=-s-1<-2$, then given one's position $N_0$, the expected total number of humans, $E(N|N_0)$, is of the same order as $N_0$, and if $\alpha<-1$, most of the total probability is for $N\sim N_0$.
-We are also not saying that the end of human history as we know it is necessarily best described as a gloomy ``doom," a semantic objection that Carter also has \cite{CL} with the name Leslie says

-Frank Tipler gave to the argument \cite{LP}, but it was irresistible for us to be able to include four double o's in our title.
+We are also not saying that the end of human history as we know it is necessarily best described as a gloomy ``doom," a semantic objection that Carter also has \cite{CL} with the name Leslie says Frank Tipler gave to the argument \cite{LP}, but it was irresistible for us to be able to include four double o's in our title.
 However, what we have shown is that the Carter-Leslie-Nielsen-Gott doomsday argument, at the level at which we discuss it, is inconclusive in predicting how soon there may be ``doom."

 Our consideration of this topic has been especially motivated by long discussions with John Leslie, for which we are grateful.
 After our first draft was written, we have benefited from lengthy responses from Brandon Carter, Leslie, and J. R. Gott III, who continue to disagree with us but have not convinced us to abandon our objection to the doomsday argument.
 We have also benefited from discussions with Geoffrey Hayward, Werner Israel, and others at a CIAR conference in Lake Louise and at the University of Alberta, where some of these ideas have been presented in seminars.
 This work has been supported in part by the Natural Sciences and Engineering Research Council of Canada.
+We have also been motivated by the Mayans to submit this paper to a journal on this particular auspicious day.